Shooting Star crowdfunding appeal smashes £15,000 target to help reopen hydrotherapy pool

 The hydrotherapy pool, built 20 years ago, has long been a cornerstone of care at Shooting Star House, offering both therapeutic benefits and opportunities for families to spend precious time together.
 However, ongoing maintenance issues and frequent leaks recently forced its closure, leaving many families without access to an important source of support.

-Building on this momentum, Shooting Star has now announced a new stretch target of £5,000 to further enhance the refurbished pool environment.
-Additional funding will help the hospice’s Physiotherapy team explore improvements such as upgraded lighting, new mobility aids and extra equipment to bring sessions like Tadpoles and Ducklings to life.
+The additional funds raised will help our Physiotherapy team explore improvements such as upgraded lighting, new mobility aids and extra equipment to bring sessions like Tadpoles and Ducklings to life.

 These enhancements will ensure the pool can continue to evolve, offering an even richer experience for children and families.
 Programmes such as the Tadpoles sessions for mothers and babies provide vital early support, as illustrated by stories like Ziora’s.
 Born at just 23 weeks and having undergone multiple surgeries, including a tracheostomy, Ziora’s family initially believed swimming would not be possible, until they came to Shooting Star.